 Depending where you’re coming from, it’s fairly easy to get to Oaxaca.
 Oaxaca has an international airport, Xoxocotlán International Airport (OAX).
 Direct flights land here from the U.S. and countries in Central and South America.

-For most international visitors, you’ll need to transit through Mexico City to get to Oaxaca.
+For most international visitors planning Oaxaca travel, you’ll need to transit through Mexico City first.
 You could even stop in Mexico City for a few days (check out my guide to Mexico City here).

 From the airport, it’s only a 25-minute drive to downtown.
 Book a shared taxi (van) at the airport.
 These drop passengers off at their hotels around the area (which means it can take a little longer than 25 minutes).